 Individual liberty: in studying non-Christian faiths in the UK the idea of freedom of religion may arise as part of the rights of the individual.
 We explicitly explore human rights, including the right to expression of belief in KS3.
 Students will also explore examples of where, while we have individual liberty with some rights, religions may explain that there are certain responsibilities.
 As students move into KS4 they will explore in more detail the history of human rights, and responses to them within the Church of England and other religious traditions within the UK.

-In Year 7 pupils study Religious Education within the 7UP programme.
-This means that they study History, Geography, Religious Education, Citizenship and literacy in blocked lessons.
+In Year 7, Religious Studies is taught for 2 hours a week.
 Students develop their understanding and skills through a study of the key beliefs of major world religions, key figures and festivals.
 They will also enjoy the opportunity to explore initial philosophy of religion questions, including whether we can know that God exists.
-Pupils also learn about the importance of sacred buildings which involves a visit to a synagogue, mandir, mosque and gurdwara.
+Students also learn about the importance of sacred buildings which involves a visit to a synagogue, mandir, mosque and gurdwara.
 This year allows students to develop mutual tolerance and respectful attitudes towards the different religious traditions of the UK including a study of how the UK became a diverse multifaith society.

-In Year 8 pupils continue to develop their understanding and skills through a study in the Activ8 programme of human nature and human rights, commitment and an extended study of the life and nature of Jesus, including a philosophical investigation into miracles.
+In Year 8, students continue to develop their understanding and skills through a study of human nature and human rights, commitment and an extended study of the life and nature of Jesus, including a philosophical investigation into miracles.
 This year allows students to develop further their knowledge of diverse attitudes within Christianity and also consider questions of democracy, the rule of law and individual liberty.

 In Year 9, pupils begin with a detailed unit on ethics in different religions, and will explore the concepts of the golden rule and the sanctity of life.
 They go on to a ‘taster’ of GCSE topics, looking at human relationships and the existence of God.
 They finish the year with a personal investigation into a topic of their choice, and taking part in the national ‘Spirited Arts’ competition.
 This year allows students to consider the rule of law in relation to ethical issues such as abortion, capital punishment and same-sex relationships.